joeblackwaslike/python-banshee/README.md

 # Banshee

 <p class="lead">
-A command dispatcher and message bus implementation for python.
+A command dispatcher and message bus implementation for python (ported to python 3.7+).
 </p>

 ## 🛠 Installing